thunder-app/thunder/README.md

 To build the app from source, a few steps are required.

-1. Set up and install Flutter.
-For more information, visit https://docs.flutter.dev/get-started/install.
+1. Clone this repository with its pinned Flutter submodule using `git clone --recurse-submodules -j8 git@github.com:thunder-app/thunder.git`.
-2. Ensure that you are on Flutter's `stable` channel using `flutter channel stable`.
+2. If the repository is already cloned, initialize the pinned SDK using `git submodule update --init --recursive`.
-2. Clone this repository and fetch the dependencies using `flutter pub get`
+3. Fetch dependencies using `./flutter/bin/flutter pub get`.
-4. Run `flutter gen-l10n` to generate the localization files.
+4. Run `./flutter/bin/flutter gen-l10n` to generate the localization files.
-5. Optional: Run the build script using `dart scripts/build.dart`, which will build both the iOS and Android release versions.
-This step is only required if you want to build a release version of the app.
+5. Optional: Run `./flutter/bin/dart scripts/build.dart` to build the iOS and Android release versions.

 ### Building with Docker